thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 ## Make backups ... and download them !!! (or upload them somewhere safe)

 The first part is very important of course but the second part is often forgotten in the process of a backup policy.
-Just creating a backup is not enough, you need to download it or upload it somewhere safe so as to be able to access it at a later time.
+Just creating a backup is not enough, you need to download it (NAS, …) or upload it somewhere safe so as to be able to access it at a later time.
 If backups live on your server and it gets compromised, the backups become useless.
-A few options :
+A few solutions :

 - Some web hosts provide automatic backups (usually once a day and keep them for 1~2 weeks)
 - Set up a plugin to automatically backup and upload it to the cloud (S3, Proton drive, ...)